 Sustainable development is one of the key challenges of this new age.
 Our world is currently under a lot of tension.
 Poverty is spreading among communities and families.
 Climate change has become much considerable threat to the world.
 Those crises will worsen until we change our ways of living.
 The world needs new development agenda.
 So that is why we have to understand what is sustainable development and why it is important.

 Term sustainability as applied to ecosystems goes a long way back.
 In 1972, there was a conference on the human environment conducted by the UN in Stockholm.
-In there the “challenge of maintaining sustainability in the context of economic growth and development” first came into the general public.
-Also, in that same year a book called “Limits to Growth” that was published by the “Club of Rome”, discussed the earth’s finite, limited resources and effects of the continued economic growth and development.
+There the “challenge of maintaining sustainability in the context of economic growth and development” first came to the general public.
+Also, in that same year a book called “Limits to Growth” which was published by the “Club of Rome”, discussed the earth’s finite, limited resources and the effects of the continued economic growth and development.

 After eight years of the above events, in 1980, the term “Sustainable development” was introduced in a publication titled “World Conservation Strategy: Living Resource Conservation for Sustainable Development”.
 The main purpose of this publication was to “help to achieve sustainable development while the conservation of the resources”.

 The commission called “The Brundtland Commission”, has defined sustainable development as